Klas Håkan Alm

 Ulf’s publications can be found at Google Scholar

-On INSiDR, Ulf Johansson supervises PhD student Dirar Sweidan.
+On INSiDR, Ulf Johansson is part of the management team and also supervises PhD student Dirar Sweidan.

 Niklas Lavesson is Professor of Computer Science at the School of Engineering, Jönköping University.

 He holds an MSc in software engineering and PhD in computer science from Blekinge Institute of Technology.
 Lavesson was appointed Professor of Computer Science at his alma mater in 2015 and still maintains this position part-time.

 During his MSc studies at Blekinge Institute of Technology, Lavesson started his teaching career as a teaching assistant in 2003, and has since held various teaching and managing roles in more than twenty courses.